Experts In This Article

 Preparing to Hire a Lawyer

 Before meeting with your lawyer for an initial consultation, get organized.
 You may find a written list of questions useful.
 Gather all information together and put it in order.
 Include current, correct telephone numbers and addresses of interested parties and witnesses, if applicable.
 Present an overall review of your situation.
 Write a timeline of events and your goals.
-Don’t hide, edit or shade the facts.
+Don’t hide, edit, or shade the facts.
 Your lawyer can decide what is favorable and how to handle facts that may be unfavorable.
 Make copies of everything.
 Your lawyer will decide if original documents or copies are best.

 - If your lawyer requires a fee deposit or advance on fees, will any portion of that be refunded if you choose not to proceed?
-Money paid for costs is deposited in the lawyer’s trust account.

 - Will the lawyer represent the client for post-trial proceedings, such as an appeal or judgment collection?